MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disable-PSRemoting.md

   session that connects to the computer must use one of the session configurations that are registered on the computer.
 By denying remote access to all session configurations, you effectively prevent remote users from establishing sessions that connect to the computer.

-- In Windows PowerShell 2.0, `Disable-PSRemoting` adds a Deny_All entry to the security descriptors of all session configurations.
-This setting prevents all users from creating user-managed sessions to the local computer.
-In Windows PowerShell 3.0 - 5.1, and PSCore, `Disable-PSRemoting` adds a Network_Deny_All entry to the security descriptors of all session configurations.
-This setting prevents users on other computers from creating user-managed sessions on the local computer, but allows users of the local computer to create user-managed loopback sessions.

-- In Windows PowerShell 2.0, `Disable-PSRemoting` is the equivalent of `Disable-PSSessionConfiguration -Name *`.
-In Windows PowerShell 3.0 - 5.1, and PSCore, `Disable-PSRemoting` is the equivalent of `Set-PSSessionConfiguration -Name \<Configuration name\> -AccessMode Local`

-- In Windows PowerShell 2.0, `Disable-PSRemoting` is a function.
-Beginning in Windows PowerShell 3.0 - 5.1, and PSCore, it is a cmdlet.

 ## RELATED LINKS